ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 It took me years to build up a stronger portfolio, and **even then I still thought my profile isn't strong enough when I was applying.**
 But my then fianc&eacute;e-now-wife encouraged me a lot and boosted my confidence.
-Surrounding myself with people who support you are important, especially in academia, where each stage of your career is based on someone evaluating you (e.g., PhD apps, paper submissions, job applications, grants, etc.).
+Surrounding myself with people who support you are important, especially in academia, where each stage of your career is based on someone evaluating you, from PhD apps, journal/conference submissions, job applications, grants, etc..
-And so I applied to 10 programs: I got X rejections, Y interviews, and Z offers.
+And so, mustering myself, I applied to 10 PhD programs in the US, UK, and Canada.

 ### On the admissions cycle and on choosing programs